MakeSchool-Tutorials/Breakout-Unity/P00-Breakout/content.md

 slug: getting-started-with-outbreak-in-unity
 ---

-We're going to make a clone of the popular 80s game, “Breakout”.
+We're going to make a clone of the popular 80s game, `Breakout`.
 If you're unfamiliar with it, it looks like [this](https://www.youtube.com/watch?v=Up-a5x3coC0).

 Our game will look like this!

 ![Our final game of Outbreak](assets/final.gif)

 We're going to make it with Unity, without even writing any code.
 We'll only have to change a little code in some places.

 If you want to write code you can do the challenges at the end of the tutorial.